Azure/azure-quickstart-templates/quickstarts/microsoft.network/front-door-custom-domain-customer-certificate/README.md

 For the deployment of this template to succeed the specified custom domain will require a CNAME to the Front Door's default frontend host (say `contoso.azurefd.net`).

-For example, for a Front DOor instance named `contoso`, the default frontend host name would be `contoso.azurefd.net`.
+For example, for a Front Door instance named `contoso`, the default frontend host name would be `contoso.azurefd.net`.
 To add a custom domain `www.contoso.com`, CNAME `www.contoso.com` to `contoso.azurefd.net`.

 For more details, see [Tutorial: Add a custom domain to your Front Door](https://docs.microsoft.com/azure/frontdoor/front-door-custom-domain).